 HALF DAY PROGRAM

 There is protected academic time each week (every Tuesday morning) when the Residents are free from clinical duties to attend scheduled seminars and Department activities.
-The half day program includes weekly core clinical lectures principally for the PGY1 to 3 years.
-The didactic portion of the Nuclear Medicine program includes physics, radiation biology, 12 hours of introductory lectures in clinical nuclear medicine and twice monthly nuclear medicine seminars are included in the PGY 2 -5 years.
-This curriculum repeats every 2 years and covers all major areas/subspecialties of the Diagnostic Radiology program (medical expert competency) with updates and additions made to the curriculum to continually improve the program based on feedback and evaluations.
+This curriculum repeats every 2 years and covers all major areas of basic science of Nuclear Medicine (medical expert competency) with updates and additions made to the curriculum to continually improve the program based on feedback and evaluations.

 In addition, there is a curriculum of non-medical expert CanMEDS competencies with sessions that are mandatory for all residents (includes sessions related to the manager, collaborator, communicator, professional, scholar and health advocate competencies).